nouaim/ecommerce-sample/README.md

 For example, a guest cant see the "Create" button on the products page.
 However, this route is still accessible: http://localhost:3000/uikit/products/new

 - Add validations in the create, edit forms (For example, required fields should turn red if we click the submit button and they are empty.)

+# Credit

+- Lovable has given me a template in react and vite (not next js) and tailwind which I have adapted to the sakai template that is based on primeract + primeflex.

+# Notes

+- Primeflex is an outdated library that its company doesnt wish to continue to support.
+Hence I dont suggest you use it for long term prjects.
+(Expect PrimeReact next version to use Tailwind instead)